 2) Start the day with physical affection

-I have a child that often wakes up crabby and I find that this helps her to avoid a meltdown.
-Showing love and giving her my focus right off the bat helps create a calm and happy tone.
+I have a child that has a tendency to wake up in a crabby mood and I find giving her my focus and affection right off the bat helps take the edge off her mood.

 3) Use touch as much as possible when giving instructions